theupdateframework/taps/metadata-archival-tap.md

 when looking back, it is only possible to claim some Snapshot metadata file was legitimate when starting from the current legitimate role.

+Validating some Targets metadata file entails following the snapshot chain until one is found that records the Targets file in question.
+Note that there are two similar but different questions here.
+The first is if all the Targets files in a given set of metadata were ever valid.
+If every file in the set is found in a Snapshot file part of the chain, then the answer is yes.
+The second question is if a given set of Targets metadata were ever valid at the _same time_.
+In this case, all the Targets files must be found in the same Snapshot file part of the chain starting from the current Snapshot metadata file.

 # Security Analysis

 The inherent ability to track prior Snapshot roles does not weaken any of TUF's